-Atlanta, GA: The Salvation Army’s Emotional & Spiritual Care Hotline (1-844-458-HOPE) is receiving multiple calls.
-Here is another snapshot of recent calls, written by Salvation Army officers and employees:
+Atlanta, GA: The Salvation Army’s Emotional & Spiritual Care Hotline received multiple calls.
+Note as of 1/14/2021: The hotline is no longer active.
+Here is another snapshot of calls, written by Salvation Army officers and employees:

 Lydia is a mother of 2 yr old Ella, calling from Downers Grove Illinois, looking for diapers, food, gasoline assistance.
 I was able to give her several number for The Salvation Army’s resources in her area.
 She asked for prayer for the health of her family.
 I was able to pray with her at the end of our call.